What is payroll software?

 User reviews: 5%

 User reviews from third-party software platforms like Capterra, G2, and TrustRadius accounted for 5% of the software’s overall score.
-I focused on software that received at least 3.5 out of 5 stars on these sites.
-Because users have real-world experience with each platform, they played a significant role in narrowing down my list of top products to compare.
+We focused on software that received at least 3.5 out of 5 stars on these sites.
+Because users have real-world experience with each platform, they played a significant role in narrowing down the list of top products to compare.

 User reviews